-If you have symptoms that could be caused by prostate cancer, you should visit your GP.
+If you have symptoms that could be caused by prostate cancer, you should visit a GP.

 There's no single, definitive test for prostate cancer.
-Your GP will discuss the pros and cons of the various tests with you to try to avoid unnecessary anxiety.
+The GP will discuss the pros and cons of the various tests with you to try to avoid unnecessary anxiety.

 - ask for a urine sample to check for infection